 Used in traditional herbal medicine for its support of overall health, tulsi—also known as holy basil—is considered a sacred plant in many Eastern religions, and is widely regarded as one of the preeminent herbs in the ancient Indian system of medicine known as Ayurveda.
 Be sure to also check out our Lavender Tulsi.

 Noted for soothing, supportive, and nutritional qualities, mulberry leaf tea has been enjoyed in China as a health-promoting drink for centuries.

 A delicious cleansing herb, chicory’s reputation for possessing medicinal qualities dates as back as far as 5000 years to ancient Roman and Egyptian times.
 When roasted, chicory root is a popular caffeine-free coffee substitute.

-"This delicious tea disguises itself with forward chocolate and orange flavour.
-Underlying these are a blend of Pu-erh tea and herbs, together supporting spring cleaning of that lingering winter funky feeling.
-This tea has a rich, full body and earthy depth underlying the enticing flavours, with a satisfyingly nutritive character that keeps me coming back." - Gabriel M. (QA & Food Safety Specialist)
+"This delicious tea disguises itself with forward chocolate and orange flavor.
+Underlying these are a blend of Pu-erh tea and herbs, together with supporting spring cleaning of that lingering winter funky feeling.
+This tea has a rich, full body and earthy depth underlying the enticing flavors, with a satisfyingly nutritive character that keeps me coming back." - Gabriel M. (QA & Food Safety Specialist)

 Absolutely amazing aromatics and taste.
 Bravo.